What Identity Really Is (Beyond Beliefs & Roles)

 Another common observation is that people often begin to see their identity as something fundamentally flawed.

 Especially during periods of difficulty, there is a strong conviction that if they could only “upgrade” their identity or “leave their old self behind”, their life would improve.
-In reality, what often needs transformation are not the deeper identity structures but the layers built on top of them.
+In reality, what often needs transformation is not the deeper identity structure itself, but the adaptive and interpretative layers formed around it.

 Identity itself is not inherently good or bad.
 What we often label as strengths or weaknesses usually reflects how underlying capacities are expressed under specific conditions.